-While you are waiting you can get the rest of your equipment ready, including an alcohol swab, a cotton ball or gauze, and a sharps container.
+• While you are waiting you can get the rest of your equipment ready, including an alcohol swab, a cotton ball or gauze, and a sharps container.

-Check the liquid in the pre-filled syringe
+Check the liquid in the pre-filled pen

-- Hold the pre-filled syringe by its body with the covered needle pointing downward. - Look at the liquid through the viewing window of the pre-filled syringe and make sure that it is clear to slightly opalescent (having a pearl-like shine) and colourless to light yellow.
-The solution can be used if it contains a few small translucent or white particles of protein. - If you cannot see the liquid through the viewing window, hold the pre-filled syringe by its body and rotate the needle cover to line up the liquid to the viewing window (see figure 2)

-Do not use the pre-filled syringe if the liquid is the wrong colour, cloudy, or contains larger particles.
+- Look through the viewing window to make sure that the liquid in the pre-filled pen is clear to slightly opalescent (having a pearl-like shine) and colourless to light yellow.
+The solution can be used if it contains a few small translucent or white particles of protein. - You will also notice an air bubble, which is normal. - Do NOT use the pre-filled pen if the liquid is the wrong colour, cloudy or contains larger particles.
 If this happens, talk to your doctor or pharmacist.

-2. Choosing and preparing the injection site (see figure 3)
+2. Choosing and preparing the injection site (see figure 2)

-- You usually inject the medicine into the front of the middle thighs. - You can also use the lower stomach (abdomen) below the belly button, except for approximately the 5 cm area directly underneath the belly button. - Do not inject into areas where the skin is tender, bruised, red, scaly, hard or has scars or stretch marks. - If multiple injections are required for a single administration, the injections should be administered at different sites on the body.
+- You can inject the medicine into the front of the middle thighs. - You can also use the stomach (abdomen) below the belly button, except for approximately the 5 cm area directly underneath the belly button. - Do NOT inject into the arm. - Do NOT inject into areas where the skin is tender, bruised, red, scaly, hard or has scars or stretch marks. - If multiple injections are required for a single administration, the injections should be administered at different sites on the body.